enisn/AbpDevTools/README.md

     dotnet tool install -g AbpDevTools --framework net6.0
     ```

+> This package is compiled for .NET 6.0, 7.0 and 8.0.
+So you can install it for a specific runtime.
+If you don't specify a runtime, it'll install the latest version.

 ## Local Installation
 If you don't have access to the package source.
 You can install it from the source code by the following code: